celer-network/intent-rfq-mm/doc/mm.md

 Then the swap on chain between User and MM is completed.

 ### Relayer
-Relayer is a central service hosted by Peti protocol to help those MMs who:
+Relayer is a central service hosted by Celer Intent protocol to help those MMs who:
 * doesn't want to request rfq server for reporting tokens and getting pending orders
 * doesn't want to send any tx on both of dst and src chain.

 As a consequence of that the relayer sends tx for MMs:
 * MM should expose more api in order to finish the whole swap, including an api for signing specific data.
-* Base fees(tx gas cost and message fee) would be charged by Peti protocol instead of MM, and be accumulated in RFQ contract.
+* Base fees(tx gas cost and message fee) would be charged by Celer Intent protocol instead of MM, and be accumulated in RFQ contract.

 Relayer's working mechanism is very simple and is based on MM's signature verification.
 Instead of directly sending tokens to User, MM should sign the quote's hash to express that he allows a third party to transfer token from his address to user.